hoshi-messenger/hoshi/README.md

 ## ToDo / Next Steps

-- [ ] Make the clientlib reconnection logic more robust
 - [ ] Use snow for actual crypto
+- [ ] Work on the merkle-tree based sync with gossip support

 ## Backlog

-- [ ] Work on the merkle-tree based sync with gossip support
 - [ ] Add some clientlib unit tests
 - [ ] Add some relay unit tests
 - [ ] Add integration tests between clientlib <-> relay